-Urine specific gravity to check how concentrated the urine is.
-Cats with kidney disease often have very dilute urine.
+- Urine specific gravity to check how concentrated the urine is.
+Cats with kidney disease often have very diluted urine.

 Obviously, treatment depends on the underlying cause and may include:

-For acute kidney failure, finding and treating the underlying cause such as poisoning, treating urinary blockages and supportive care.
+- Acute kidney disease: Find and treat the underlying cause such as poisoning, treating urinary blockages and supportive care.

 Urinary tract disorders:

-In severe cases, male cats who become blocked frequently may require a perineal urethrostomy, in which the penis is amputated and a new opening is created in the perineum to allow urine to pass out of the body.
+- Male cats who block frequently may require a perineal urethrostomy.
+This procedure involves amputation of the penis and the creation of a new opening in the perineum which allows urine to pass out of the body.